National rules and regulations New

 Harmonized Templates and Documents:

-For the following FORM section and Part II documents, the templates published by the Commission in Eudralex Vol. 10 ("Chapter I") should be used:
+For the following FORM section and Part II documents, the templates published by the Commission in Eudralex Vol. 10 ("Chapter I") are accepted/recommended.

-*A statement schould be included that also the National rules and regulations for data protection will be adhered to.
+*A statement should be included that also the National rules and regulations for data protection will be adhered to.

-**The investigator curriculum vitae should be dated and not older than 1 year.
+**The investigator curriculum vitae and declaration of interest should be dated and up-to-date.
 A signature is not required.
 Sponsor and Investigator are responsible for archiving the signed CV in the Trial Master File/Investigator Site File.

 National Templates and Documents: